Paternity, Complex Kinship and Missing-Persons Casework

 The duo (motherless) case arises when the mother is unavailable for testing, most commonly in post-mortem paternity disputes, immigration cases, or cases where the mother declines to participate.
 Without knowledge of the maternal allele contribution, the alleged father's alleles at each locus must be evaluated against all possible maternal contributions from the population, which broadens the denominator term and generally reduces the PI per locus relative to the trio.
 At highly polymorphic loci with many rare alleles, this effect is modest; at loci where the child's alleles are common, the duo PI can be substantially lower than the trio PI for the same alleged father.
 Courts in Germany, Australia, and the United States have all addressed when a duo result alone is sufficient for a civil paternity declaration; the threshold is typically a CPI above 1,000 in the duo configuration.

 Sibling indices quantify how much more likely two people are to be full siblings rather than unrelated.
-A full-sibling likelihood ratio (SLR) is calculated locus by locus using the transmission probabilities for shared parental alleles.
+A full-sibling likelihood ratio (SLR) is calculated locus by locus using the transmission probabilities for shared parental alleles, relying on the same STR multiplex kits used in criminal-database profiling.
 Unlike the paternity PI, the SLR does not exclude with certainty when alleles differ: full siblings share on average 50% of alleles, so mismatches at any locus are expected.
 SLRs for full-sibling pairs typically fall between 100 and 10,000 for a 20-locus profile; an SLR below 1 favours non-sibship.
 The half-sibling configuration (which shares one parent) produces an SLR roughly midway between the unrelated and full-sibling values, and distinguishing full from half-sibling pairs is a genuinely difficult problem when populations are endogamous and shared alleles are frequent.

 *Manual kinship LR calculation works for a trio; for anything more complex, validated software is the only defensible approach.*